Josephine Corcoran is a writer, originally from the north west of England and now based in west Wiltshire.

 Recent poems and reviews written by Josephine are listed on this site here.

 For work, readings, workshops etc., please contact Josephine by email josephinecorcoran13 at gmail dot com and give clear details of fee.
-She is unable to take on unpaid work.
-Thank you for visiting this site.
+She prefers not to take on unpaid work.